 By: Marilyn L. Davis

-I have known for a long time that the unattractive, spine broken, musty smelling volume might be full of gems of wisdom, whereas the glossy, over-hyped bestseller may only be entertaining for the moment; it’s the same with people.
+I have known for a long time that the unattractive, spine broken, musty smelling book might be full of important wisdom, just as the glossy, over-hyped bestseller may only be entertaining for the moment; it's the same with people.
+Click To Tweet

 When I was nine, I had a school assignment.
 I had to write a paper on important men in my life, and I could not use my father.
 I wanted my Dad to know why I couldn’t use him, and why I had selected our then president, Dwight D. Eisenhower.